How ugly are standard issue LinkedIn profile URLs?

-How ugly are LinkedIn profile URLs?
-Pretty bad.
-Mine looks like this: http://www.linkedin.com/profile/view?id=15969601&trk=tab_pro.
 Try putting that on a resume or a business card.
-Not.

-So I asked him to do something to distinguish himself from all the other Ken Lee guy types on LinkedIn.
+So I asked him to do something to distinguish himself from all the other Ken Lees on LinkedIn (not my client’s name, but you get the point).
 I specifically asked him not to put a number after his name.
-Instead, I asked him to add a bit o’ branding.
+Instead, I asked him to add a bit of branding.

 For example, I could use:

-Now imagine putting that branded personal URL right below your name on your resume, or on your business card.
-Riveting.
+Imagine putting that branded personal URL right below your name on your resume, or on your business card.
 Immediate branding.
 Immediate credibility.
-Try it.